Ascher's Halsey Theatre

 Under new ownership, William Fox took on the location changing it to a full-time photoplay house in 1917 including the installation of a $15,000 Hope-Jones Unit Orchestra organ.
 Under Fox, the location became known as Fox’s Carlton Theatre.
 For a brief period, the theatre became known as the Gayety Theatre.

 Ascher Enterprises of New York took over the location rebranding it as Ascher’s Halsey Theatre on May 14, 1921.
-The veteran location struggled in an era in which movie palaces were being created and was pitched as the only downtown theater with popular prices.
+The veteran location struggled in an era in which movie palaces were being created and was pitched as the only downtown theatre with popular prices.
 The management said business was poor and advertisements disappear in 1922 likely marking the end of an incredible run.

 Just login to your account and subscribe to this theater